-In the modern business world interviews take many forms and can consist of multiple stages.
-Phone, Skype, Zoom and even FaceTime (other video calling services are available) are all becoming widely accepted approaches to first – and sometimes second – stage interviews.
+In the modern business world, interviews take many forms and can consist of multiple stages.
+Phone, Skype, Zoom and even FaceTime (other videos calling services are available) are all becoming widely accepted approaches to first – and sometimes second–stage interviews.

 Especially if the employer and candidate are far enough apart that travelling would be impractical.
 Indeed, for a first stage interview, these approaches help businesses and candidates to discount one another early on without considerable investment by either side.

-Regardless of the method, for a candidate preparation is key to a successful interview be it first stage or final stage.
+Regardless of the method, for candidate preparation is key to a successful interview be its the first stage or the final stage.

 It doesn’t matter how qualified or experienced you are, if you don’t come across well then chances are, you’ll get rejected.